prateeshreddy/blockchain-finance/README.md

 User Login [Dashboard](https://blockchain-finance.firebaseapp.com/login) to add money or transfer money to other users.

+Comment or [Message me](https://www.linkedin.com/in/prateeshreddy) to get Login Credentials for the dashboard if u want to play around.

 Also Database showing all transactions with columns From Account, To Account,	Amount,	Date of Transaction, Transaction ID, Current Hash and Previous Hash.